Skip to content

 Tone adapts to the context.
 It’s how you express your voice depending on the situation or audience.

-“Don’t worry if your edges aren’t perfect—just keep stitching!”
+• Encouraging for beginners: “Don’t worry if your edges aren’t perfect.
+Just keep stitching!”

-“I’m thrilled to share my latest mosaic design!”_
+• Excited when launching a new pattern: “I’m thrilled to share my latest mosaic design!”

-“Take your time with this row—it may look tricky, but you’ve got this.”
+• Calm and clear for complex steps: “Take your time with this row.
+It may look tricky, but you’ve got this.”

-• Voice = Your consistent personality
+• Voice = your consistent personality

-• Tone = The expression of your voice in a specific context
+• Tone = the expression of your voice in a specific context

 • Be encouraging.
-Avoid overly technical jargon unless it’s standard in crochet.
+Avoid overly technical jargon unless it’s standard in crochet